aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/loading-saving-and-converting/converting-worksheet-to-different-image-formats/_index.md

 ### **PNG Format**
 Please see the following sample code, its [sample Excel file](67338402.xlsx), and the [output PNG Images](67338401.zip).

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "LoadingSavingAndConverting-ConvertingWorksheetToImage_PNG.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "LoadingSavingAndConverting-ConvertingWorksheetToImage_PNG.cpp" >}}
 ### **TIFF Format**
 Please see the following sample code, its [sample Excel file](67338402.xlsx), and the [output TIFF Image](67338419.zip).

-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "LoadingSavingAndConverting-ConvertingWorksheetToImage_TIFF.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "LoadingSavingAndConverting-ConvertingWorksheetToImage_TIFF.cpp" >}}
 ## **Converting Worksheet to SVG**
 SVG stands for Scalable Vector Graphics.
 SVG is a specification based on XML standards for two-dimensional vector graphics.
 It is an open standard that has been under development by the World Wide Web Consortium (W3C) since 1999.